Home / Blog

 Will my heat pump disturb the neighbours?

-Even in well-built-up areas, most people compare heat pump noises to a fridge, so the average neighbour won’t notice it.
+Even in well-built-up areas, most people compare heat pump noises to a fridge.

 A professional heat pump installation service will also evaluate your property and other houses to find a spot that causes the least disruptions.